mikrzol/masht/README.md

   - joblib
 - R
   - broom
-- mash (in binary in the masht/bin/ directory, as included)
+- mash (included in the bin/ directory or installed in the environment)
+- blast (installed in the environment)
 - Linux OS (commands from the `stats` subcommand can also be run on Windows)

 ### Installation